Origami models I learned at the German convention

 The special guests for this year’s German convention were Mark Bolitho, Paul Jackson, and Hans-Werner Guth.
 I enjoyed all the classes I sat in on and even had an opportunity to teach a creation of my own: A Gold Fish.

-My teachers at the German convention:
+My teachers at the German convention were:

 Hans-Werner Guth (tool box created by himself); Heinz Strobl (modular piece created by himself); Christiane Grimm-Angelrath (bracelet created by Dasa Severova); Corien Schiefer (heart bookmarks created by herself); Christine Blasek (modular spinner created by herself); Mark Bolitho (chair created by himself); Anya Midori (four-leaf clover created by herself); Gabriele Vogt (Bon-bon box created by Makoto Yamaguchi); Janneke Wielinga-Dolfien (bull created by Miyuki Kawamuri).

-Origami fish I taught at the German convention
+The Origami fish I taught at the German convention

 Though I don’t speak German, we all communicated easily through our common language of origami and our hands.
 One aspect I particularly love about origami is that it connects people of all ages and backgrounds from around the world in such a meaningful, purposeful, and peaceful way.